jazkarta/jazkarta.shop/README.rst

 ================================

-Proceed to the "Jazkarta Shop Settings" to configure a payment processor, optional shipping method API keys, shipped from address details as well as a recepit email message.
+Proceed to the "Jazkarta Shop Settings" to configure a payment processor, optional shipping method API keys, shipped from address details as well as a receipt email message.

 Proceed to the "Jazkarta Shop Shipping Methods" to setup a shipping method.
 Destinations are grouped by shipping zones